microsoft/vscode-spell-check/README.md

 # Spelling and Grammar Checker

 >**Notice:** This extension uses the [teacher](http://github.com/vesln/teacher) node module which calls the [After The Deadline](http://afterthedeadline.com) service to check for spelling and grammatical errors.
-Document text is sent to the service over unencrypted HTTP.
-Do not use this extension with sensitive or private documents.
+Document text is sent to the service over encrypted HTTPS.
+I do not recommend using this extension with sensitive or private documents.

 ## Functionality